Cesc Fàbregas: Youth coach, interim and assistant manager

-After Roberts took Como from 7th to 3rd place, the club managed to win automatic promotion to Serie A, with Fàbregas staying as assistant for the remainder of the season.
+Manager

 On 19 July 2024, just days after being admitted to the UEFA Pro coaching course organised yearly in Coverciano by the Italian Football Federation, Fàbregas was formally appointed in charge of Como, signing a four-year contract as head coach.

-Fàbregas's debut as the permanent manager of Como on 11 August 2024 was a 1–1 draw away to Sampdoria in the first round of the Coppa Italia, subsequently losing on penalties.
-Eight days later in his first game in Serie A, the club lost 3–0 away to Juventus.
-Fàbregas would achieve his first win in charge of Como on matchday 5 of the serie A season after beating Europa League winners Atalanta 3–2 away from home.
+Fàbregas's debut as the permanent manager of Como on 11 August 2024 was a 1–1 draw away to Sampdoria in the first round of the Coppa Italia, a tie that the Lariani lost via a penalty shootout.
+Eight days later, in the team's first match of the Serie A season, Como lost 3–0 away to Juventus.
+Fàbregas would achieve his first win in charge of Como on matchday 5 of the season after beating Europa League winners Atalanta 3–2 away from home.

 After a 1–0 home win over Genoa Fàbregas equalled Como's record run of four consecutive Serie A wins.
-6 days later Fàbregas led Como to their 5th win in a row after beating Parma 1–0 away from home, following it up with a 3–1 win over Cagliari to make it 6 wins in a row for Como.
-Despite the 6 match winning run ending after a 1–1 draw with Hellas Verona, the draw confirmed Como would finish 10th in Serie A, their best finish since they finished 9th in 1987.
+Six days later Fàbregas led Como to their fifth win in a row after beating Parma 1–0 away from home, following it up with a 3–1 win over Cagliari to make it six wins in a row for Como.
+The six match winning run ended after a 1–1 draw with Hellas Verona on the penultimate matchday of the season, a result which confirmed Como would finish tenth in Serie A, their best finish since they finished ninth in 1987.

+On 19 October 2025, Fàbregas coached Como to their first win over Juventus since 1952, defeating the 36-time champions 2–0 at the Stadio Giuseppe Sinigaglia.
+At the halfway point of the 2025–26 season, Como were in sixth place in the Serie A table with an unbeaten record in home matches.
+Following a strong run of form during the second half of the campaign, Como secured European qualification for the first time in the club's history.
+He ultimately guided the club to a last day fourth-place finish in Serie A, overcoming A.C.
+Milan in the ranking and securing qualification for the UEFA Champions League.